 Exterior applications of insecticides may offer some relief from infestations where the task of completely sealing the exterior is difficult or impossible.
-Applications should consist of a synthetic pyrethroid (i.e. deltamethrin, cyfluthrin, lambda-cyhalothrin, cypermethrin, sumithrin or tralomethrin) and should be applied by a licensed pest control operator in the autumn just prior to fly congregation.
+Applications should consist of a synthetic pyrethroid (i.e. bifentrin, cyfluthrin, lambda-cyhalothrin, cypermethrin, deltamethrin, sumithrin or tralomethrin) or a neonicotinoid (dinotefuran) and should be applied by a licensed pest control operator in the autumn just prior to fly congregation.
 Unfortunately, because insecticides are broken down by sunlight, the residual effect of the material will be greatly decreased and may not kill the flies much beyond several days or a week.

 After flies have gained access to attics and wall voids - It is not advisable to use an insecticide within structures after the flies have gained access to the wall voids or attic areas.
 Although insecticidal dust treatments to these voids may kill thousands of flies, there is the possibility that carpet beetles will feed on the dead insects and subsequently attack woolens, stored dry goods or other natural products in the home.
 Although aerosol-type pyrethrum foggers will kill cluster flies that have amassed in attic areas, it will not prevent flies from emerging from wall voids.
 For this reason use of these materials is not considered a good solution to long-term management of the problem.
 Spray insecticides, directed into cracks and crevices, will not prevent the flies from emerging and is not a viable or recommended treatment.